augusthottie/miss-you-app/README.md

-# Miss You App
+# Miss You App - Backend

-A Flask-based backend application for sending personalized "miss you" notifications with AI-generated messages using Google's Gemini AI and Firebase Cloud Messaging for push notifications.
+A Flask-based **backend API** for sending personalized "miss you" notifications with AI-generated messages using Google's Gemini AI and Firebase Cloud Messaging for push notifications.

+> **Note**: This is the backend service only.
+The frontend is an iOS app built with SwiftUI that communicates with this API.

 ## Features

 - 🤖 **AI-Generated Messages**: Uses Google Gemini AI to create personalized, heartfelt messages
 - 📱 **Push Notifications**: Firebase Cloud Messaging integration for iOS/Android notifications
 - 👥 **User Management**: Register users and manage device tokens
-- 💾 **SQLite Database**: Lightweight database for storing users, notifications, and device tokens
+- 💾 **PostgreSQL Database**: Robust database for storing users, notifications, and device tokens
 - 🔔 **Notification System**: Send, receive, and mark notifications as read

 ## Tech Stack

 - **Backend**: Flask (Python)
+- **Frontend**: iOS app built with SwiftUI (separate repository)
-- **Database**: SQLite
+- **Database**: PostgreSQL
 - **AI**: Google Gemini AI
 - **Push Notifications**: Firebase Cloud Messaging
 - **Environment Management**: python-dotenv